Photon condensation, Van Vleck paramagnetism, and chiral cavities: Model

-{\it {Model.}---}We consider a single, spinless electron~\cite{footnotespin} hopping between the $n_{\rm s}$ sites of a planar plaquette, such as a square or triangular plaquette, lying in the $x$-$y$ plane.
-This system will be considered as a toy model of a ``molecule" since the plaquette contains a small number of sites ($n_{\rm s} = 4$ and $n_{\rm s}=3$ below) and the electron roaming in the plaquette is therefore far away from the lattice regime where electronic Bloch bands emerge.
+We consider a single, spinless electron~\cite{footnotespin} hopping between the $n_{\rm s}$ sites of a planar plaquette, such as a square or triangular plaquette, lying in the $\hat{\bm x}$-$\hat{\bm y}$ plane.(Here, $\hat{\bm x}$, $\hat{\bm y}$, and $\hat{\bm z}$ are unit vectors in the $x$, $y$, and $z$ directions, respectively.)
+This system will be considered as a toy model of a ``molecule" since the plaquette contains a small number of sites ($n_{\rm s} = 4$ below) and the electron roaming in the plaquette is therefore far away from the lattice regime where electronic Bloch bands emerge.

 We then consider a system of $N$ such molecules described by the following electronic Hamiltonian, $\hat{\mathcal{H}}_{\rm e} = \sum^N_{k=1} \hat{h}_{{\rm e},k}$ , where

 is the single-molecule Hamiltonian.
 Here, $\hat{c}_{j,k}^\dagger$ ($\hat{c}_{j,k}$) creates (destroys) an electron on the $j$-th site of the $k$-th plaquette, $t_{j,j+1}=\delta_{j,0} t^\prime+(1-\delta_{j,0})t$ is the tunnelling amplitude between neighboring sites of a plaquette, and